 Killing Impact is based on the Falcon030 original by David Fournier of Rebel Vision who appears to have only produced this one game.
 The idea is simple and if you've played Joust, you will already know what to expect in terms of basic gameplay.
 Unlike the original, Glad takes place over dozens of jungle screens on an alien planet.
 Its wilderness is crammed with enormous plant life and crazy critters that don't like your presence.
 The objective is straightforward, travel the terrain killing everything whilst making your way to the exit.

 Sadly, that's not possible for the unlucky ST protagonist because our conversion appears somewhat unfinished with only two levels complete.
 Not only that but when/if you reach the end, you're left trapped in the final room.
-Regardless, of that fact we have a huge game with dozens of screens to play.
+Regardless, we still have a huge game with dozens of screens!

 As a version of Joust, the controls ought to be spot-on.
 I'm grateful they are just that and implement the standard jousting practice - defeat the enemies by lancing them from a higher position.
 There are optional weapons like bombs, but these are impossible to use.
 In stark contrast to the main controls, they are awful and demand a combination of holding a direction whilst hitting fire - in midair!!
 That doesn't work.